FAQs: the 30% ruling for expats in the Netherlands

 How long does it take to get the 30% ruling?

-Once your file is complete, you can expect a fast-track advisor to get the 30% ruling for you in 2 months.
+Once your file is complete, you can expect an advisor to get the 30% ruling for you in 2 months.
 If you do it yourself you can expect it to take 3 months or more.
 Remember that completing your file may also take some time.
 You need your Dutch BSN number and your BV needs a wage tax number.
-If you want the ruling fast, do it via us!

 How long can I use the 30% ruling?